GoInterject/GoInterject.github.io/_posts/2018-03-07-document-new-website.md

         1. Create Name/description specify public private
             1. (optional) Need a way to link to  app documentation/ or add documentation
         2. Select excel templates
-            1. need access to report library from
+            1. need access to report library from web
+            2. select the templates that we what to include.
+            3. At this point we should be able to figure out the portals and connections needed.
+This should be defaulted but allow users to change and modify.
         3. Select portals
-            1.
         4. Select connection
             1. will default based on the portals that are selected
             2. specify the connection that can be overwrite